itzg/try-sb-test-properties-loading/README.md

 [`@TestPropertySource`](https://docs.spring.io/spring/docs/current/spring-framework-reference/testing.html#spring-testing-annotation-testpropertysource).
 This default use of the annotation is especially useful since you can alter the properties used for each test suite.
 It looks for a `.properties` file named for the test class and the package/directory containing it.
-In this repository, that file is `me/itzg/trytestpropertiesloading/MinimalContextPropSourceTest.properties`.
+In this repository, that file is `me/itzg/trytestpropertiesloading/MinimalContextPropSourceTest.properties`, which is located in `src/test/resources`.

 ## Minimal context using inline property values